-It is a rare person who goes through life not carrying regrets, I have few, but for me, my biggest was not attempting to break into this business many years ago.
+It is a rare person who goes through life not carrying regrets, I have few, but for me, my biggest was not attempting to break into the world of wildlife filming much earlier in life.
 Luckily I have dabbled in wildlife photography for a few years and I have been fortunate to witness some amazing moments, some I captured, others were simply beautiful moments captured in my minds eye.
 However I still have a bit of juice left in me yet, so I decided in 2014 to concentrate a lot of my spare time filming as opposed to stills.
 Living as I did in southern Spain for 12 years, from 2003 to 2015, it was a perfect opportunity for me to begin making trips into the Sierras close to my home, armed with a video camera and a passionate desire to hone my skills and begin to create stories about the plethora of wildlife around me.
 I took adavantage of the dense populations of birds of prey, concentrating mostly on Eurasian Griffon vultures and Bonelli's eagles, with a large vulture colony and 2 nesting pairs of the eagles within a 30 minute drive of my home.

 I will never lose my passion for capturing stills images, but the desire to film some of the amazing things I have witnessed, some rarely seen or filmed before was too great a temptation for me to turn away from.
 Story telling is an art, some posses by the bucket load, I think I have it by the egg cup load, but where there is passion for what you do, there is always hope.
 We are all capable of learning more and pushing those limits in the grey matter department far beyond what we ever thought possible, ( even I, who left school before my O'levels to travel ) has the possibility to study as a mature student, as I feel my progress in this business, regardless of my age, would benefit from knowing more about the species I wish to film, and the habitats they live in.